devspace-sh/devspace/examples/quickstart/README.md

 Exchange the image name in `.devspace/config.yaml` under `images.default.name` with the image name you want to use.
 Do **not** add a tag to this image name, because this will be done at runtime automatically.

-## Optional: Use self hosted cluster (minikube, GKS etc.) instead of devspace-cloud
+## Optional: Use self hosted cluster (minikube, GKE etc.) instead of devspace-cloud

 By default, this example will deploy to the devspace-cloud, a free managed kubernetes cluster.
 If you want to use your own cluster instead of the devspace-cloud as deployment target, make sure `kubectl` is configured correctly to access resources on the cluster.
 Then just erase the `cluster` section in the `.devspace/config.yaml` and devspace will use your current `kubectl` context as deployment target.